 - You’ll have to be great – people want their events, particularly weddings, to be perfect.

-The industry was severely impacted by the pandemic as weddings and other events were cancelled but is recovering in 2021.
-The industry is very sensitive to economic fluctuations, decreasing during economic downturns due to lower consumer budgets for their events.
+The industry was severely impacted by the pandemic as weddings and other events were canceled but it started to recover in 2021.

 How much does it cost to start a mobile DJ business?